cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-1.rst

 The expected behavior is that higher Kp values will make the position control more stiff while higher Kd values will make the motor slower to achieve the desired position.
 If either gain is too high or is negative, the motor will go unstable.

-Step 10.
+Step 7.
 Experiment with different loop rates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+TODO: UPDATE FOR ROS2 PUPPER

 Report on your findings for each of these in your lab document
 #.
 Examine where the code is checking if it's time to issue another control update.